IFR training

 BAA Training?

-Airline level admission assessments are developed in close collaboration with airlines, allowing to prepare highly qualified First Officers
+Admission assessments are developed in close collaboration with airlines, allowing to prepare highly qualified First Officers

 Freedom to choose from in-class and virtual classroom theory training

-Highly competent training instructors who at the same time work as airline Captains and First Officers
+Highly competent training instructors who, at the same time, work as airline Captains and First Officers

 IFR program